 01 Common animal samples ——Blood, animal tissue, cultured cells, etc. |

-This type of sample contains a larger number of cells and a simpler sample composition, but the processing method is also slightly different. blood : The red blood cells without nuclei need to be separated or lysed before extraction.
+This type of sample contains a larger number of cells and a simpler sample composition, but the processing method is also slightly different. blood : Red blood cells without nuclei need to be separated or lysed before extraction.
 Animal tissue: Grind after drying or grind directly with liquid nitrogen.
-Cell samples :Adherent cells need to be digested with trypsin and collected, and suspended cells need to be directly centrifuged and the supernatant discarded. |
+Cell samples : Adherent cells need to be digested with trypsin and collected, and suspended cells need to be directly centrifuged and the supernatant discarded. |

 02 Other animal samples |

 This type of sample has a small number of cells and relatively complex composition.
-During sampling and storage, a special preservation solution is usually required to inhibit the degradation of the sample by nucleases to ensure a high success rate of the experiment.
+Special preservation fluids are usually required during sampling and storage to inhibit the degradation of the sample by nucleases to ensure a high success rate of the experiment.
 FFPE samples must first be dewaxed with xylene or mineral oil. |

-03 Plant samples ——Ordinary plant samples and polysaccharide and polyphenol plant samples |
+03 Plant Samples ——Ordinary plant samples and polysaccharide and polyphenol plant samples |

-In addition to the cell wall structure, ordinary plants also have organelle structures such as vacuoles and chloroplasts inside, and their composition is relatively complex.
-Before extraction, they should be thoroughly ground with liquid nitrogen, and at the same time, the samples should be kept at low temperatures to avoid DNA degradation.
-Polysaccharide and polyphenol plant samples such as fruit pulp and plant seeds have the same physical and chemical properties as nucleic acids, and polyphenols are easily bound to nucleic acids after oxidation, which affects the extraction of DNA.
+In addition to cell wall structures, ordinary plants also have organelle structures such as vacuoles and chloroplasts.
+Their composition is relatively complex.
+Before extraction, they should be thoroughly ground with liquid nitrogen, and the samples should be kept at low temperatures to avoid DNA degradation.
+Polysaccharide and polyphenol plant samples such as fruit pulp and plant seeds contain polysaccharides with consistent physical and chemical properties with nucleic acids, and polyphenols are easily bound to nucleic acids after oxidation, which affects DNA extraction.
 Usually, special reagents are needed to remove polysaccharides and polyphenols during the extraction process to obtain higher purity DNA. |

-04 Microbial samples ——Bacterial samples and fungal samples |
+04 Microbial Samples ——Bacterial and fungal samples |

-Bacterial samples contain cell walls, and some also have flagella and capsules, which need to be broken down with lysozyme before extraction.
-Fungal samples have cell walls mainly composed of polysaccharides and relatively complex internal cell components, and usually require enzymatic cell wall breaking, liquid nitrogen freeze-thaw, or ultrasonic lysis before nucleic acid extraction. |
+Bacterial samples contain cell walls, and some also have flagella and capsules.
+Lysozyme is needed to break the cell walls before extraction.
+Fungal samples have cell walls mainly composed of polysaccharides and relatively complex internal cell components, and usually require enzymatic cell wall disruption, liquid nitrogen freeze-thaw, or ultrasonic lysis before nucleic acid extraction. |

-05 Environmental samples ——Soil, sewage, etc. |
+05 Environmental Samples ——Soil, sewage, etc. |

-Depending on the nature of the environmental sample, it is necessary to remove relevant impurities before proceeding with the nucleic acid extraction step. |
+Depending on the nature of the environmental sample, relevant impurities must be removed before proceeding with the nucleic acid extraction step. |